IliassTAHIRI/itahiri/content/post/2020-04-02-COVID19-Morocco.md

 $$ \frac{\mathrm{d}R }{\mathrm{d} t} = \gammaI $$

+With:
-With S(t) is the number of population susceptible to be infected\
+S(t) is the number of population susceptible to be infected\
 I(t) is the number of population infected\
 R(t) is the number of population recovered and now immune to the disease